-Campus Safety and Security

-Indiana University Police Department - Kokomo Jerry Williams, Interim Chief of Police
+Campus Safety and Security Indiana University Police Department - Kokomo

 The security of students, employees, and visitors is a priority at IU Kokomo.
 The campus is patrolled on a regular basis, and escort service to parking areas is available upon request.
 Safety concerns should be directed to the Security Office, Room 250, Kelley Student Center, or by calling (765) 455-9363.
 The office is open from 8 a.m. to 10 p.m.
 Monday through Friday; Saturday, 8 a.m. to 5 p.m. and Sunday from 1 to 6 p.m.
-Accidents or emergencies that occur when the office is closed should be reported to the Physical Plant Services Office, (765) 455-9273.
+Accidents or emergencies that occur when the office is closed should be reported to the Physical Facilities Office, (765) 455-9273.